-- 1.5 This policy aims to fulfil the requirement for good management of the records which the SSSC creates and receives in the course of administering its own business.
+- 1.6 This policy aims to fulfil the requirement for good management of the records which the SSSC creates and receives in the course of administering its own business.
 The records covered by this policy must meet the legal, operational and archival requirements of the SSSC.
-Records management is vital to the delivery of our services in an orderly, efficient and accountable manner to present and future stakeholders.
-Parts of the policy, (specifically on retention and storage), apply to the records of the SSSC's predecessor organisations deposited with SSSC for historical purposes. - 1.6 The policy covers: - the requirements that must be met for the records themselves to be considered as a proper record of the SSSC activity - the scope of the systems and processes required to ensure the capture, integrity, security, retrievability and correct disposition of SSSC records - staff responsibilities - an implementation strategy across the organisation. - Provision for regular review of the records management policy and its implementation - all information created or received by SSSC employees in the course of their duties on behalf of the SSSC, preserved in the form of records.
+Records management is vital to the delivery of our services in an orderly, efficient and accountable manner to present and future stakeholders. - 1.7 This Policy applies to records throughout their lifecycle, from planning and creation through to disposal.
+Parts of the policy, (specifically on retention and storage), apply to the records of the SSSC's predecessor organisation deposited with SSSC for historical purposes. - 1.8 The policy covers: - the requirements that must be met for the records themselves to be considered as a proper record of the SSSC activity - the scope of the systems and processes required to ensure the capture, integrity, security, retrievability and correct disposal of SSSC records - staff responsibilities - an implementation strategy across the organisation - provision for regular review of the records management policy and its implementation - all information created or received by SSSC employees in the course of their duties on behalf of the SSSC, preserved in the form of records.